Jessica Pegula is back in the US Open quarterfinals after a fourth-round romp, will face Krejcikova

 What else happened Sunday?

 Carlos Alcaraz hit a behind-the-back shot to win a point in a 7-6 (3), 6-3, 6-4 victory over Arthur Rinderknech that made the Spaniard the youngest man in the Open era to reach 13 Grand Slam quarterfinals.
-Novak Djokovic was on the schedule along with Sabalenka and Taylor Fritz, last year's runner-up and the only American man remaining.
+Taylor Fritz, last year’s runner-up and the only American man remaining, beat No. 21 Tomas Machac in straight sets, while Novak Djokovic and Sabalenka also were on the schedule.

 Who is on Monday’s schedule?